Skip to content

 guardkit graphiti add-context docs/ --pattern "FEATURE-SPEC-*.md"

-Project Overview Parser (project-overview)
+Project Overview Parser (project_overview)

 Parses project overview documents to extract high-level project information, tech stack, and architecture.